ethereum/consensus-specs/specs/sharding/beacon-chain.md

 ## Updated containers

-The following containers have updated definitions in Phase 1.
+The following containers have updated definitions to support Sharding.

 ### `AttestationData`